 - Welcome and overview of the GVSU PAS program

 - Individual interviews with PAS faculty and members of the local health care community

 - Opportunity to meet with representatives from GVSU College of Health Professions Student Services academic advisors, GVSU graduate school, financial aid, and housing

 Throughout the interview day, PAS faculty will assess:

 STATEMENT OF AGREEMENT.
-The PA Program of Grand Valley State University (GVSU) agrees to admit to its Accreditation Review Committee – Physician Assistant (ARC-PA) -accredited, entry-level master's degree program in Physician Assistant Studies up to two (2) suitably-qualified and duly-enrolled, full-time students from Hope College who satisfy all admission criteria.
+The PAS Program of Grand Valley State University (GVSU) agrees to admit to its Accreditation Review Committee – Physician Assistant (ARC-PA) -accredited, entry-level master's degree program in Physician Assistant Studies up to two (2) suitably-qualified and duly-enrolled, full-time students from Hope College who satisfy all admission criteria.
 The admission of these candidates shall occur on a non-competitive basis with respect to the applicant pool as a whole.
 For more information and requirements, please contact the HOPE Pre-PA advisor.